 - The 900-acre Allenwaite Dairy Farm, one of eastern New York’s largest dairies,

-- The Sword Surrender site, where the humbled Brits laid down their arms and ended the Revolutionary War
+- The Sword Surrender site, where the humbled Brits laid down their arms, setting in motion events that would lead to the end of the Revolutionary War

 - Heritage farms such as the Hanehan family farm in Stillwater, a fourth-generation dairy farm